Abuse of Administrative Power to Restrict Competition in China: Four Reflections, Two Ideas and a Thought

-Michael Faure and Xinzhu Zhang, eds, THE CHINESE ANTI-MONOPOLY LAW: NEW DEVELOPMENTS AND EMPIRICAL EVIDENCE, Edward Elgar, 2013, pp. 73-141
+Michael Faure and Xinzhu Zhang, eds, REGULATION AND COMPETITION POLICY IN CHINA: NEW DEVELOPMENTS AND EMPIRICAL EVIDENCE, Edward Elgar, 2013, pp. 73-141

 Keywords: China, Anti-Monopoly Law, Administrative monopoly, Abuse of administrative power to restrict competition, Anticompetitive government restrictions, Anticompetitive public measures, Chapter V AML, Article 106 TFEUAccepted Paper Series

 Date posted: June 25, 2012 ; Last revised: January 23, 2014

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo7 in 0.282 seconds